When compiling the program that you wish to debug, you must add the debug flag to your compile command. For most compilers this is -g.

 From here you can add and remove hosts, as well as unchecking hosts that you wish to temporarily exclude.

-The hosts list is initially populated from the attach Hosts File, which can be configured from the Options window: File → Options (Arm Forge → Preferences on Mac OS X) .
+The hosts list populates using the attach Hosts File.
+To configure the hosts, use the Options window: File → Options (Arm Forge → Preferences on Mac OS X) .

 As an alternative to starting DDT and using the Welcome Page, DDT can instead be instructed to attach to running processes from the command-line.